ju4700/Project-WebBoot/README.md

 - Format USBs (FAT32, NTFS, exFAT).
 - Create bootable USBs from ISOs (MBR/GPT).
 - Restore USBs to a blank state.

+## Upcoming Features
+- All the task available from phone.
+- Operation for connected storage in phone.